-Remember that your student might be experiencing a time of transition.
-This could be true for first years, seniors, those going to or coming from abroad, transfer and exchange students.
+Remember that all students are experiencing a time of transition with the start of this extraordinary fall term.
+This is true for first years, seniors, those going to or coming from abroad, transfer, and exchange students.
+It is true for those students who will come to campus this year and those who will study remotely.
 Transitions can stir up a person’s sense of security as one is not quite sure of the rules or of one’s place/niche.

 Being able to acknowledge shifts and changes is a good thing.
 So when your student shares new experiences as well as the many feelings that accompany them, take time to listen.
 The more you listen, the more your student will open up.

 Having a room of one’s ownmight still be important.
-So think twice before giving up the personal space at home, even if the younger sibling can’t wait to have the room.
+So if your student is leaving home, think twice before any permanent reassignment of their personal space at home, even if the younger sibling can’t wait to have the room.

 The developmental stage and task(s) for the traditionally-aged student is one of identity and intimacy.
 This will take many shapes and forms.
 So, just wait a while and be patient as they get a sense of who they are and who they want to be.

-There is the education in the classroom and the education outside of the classroom.
-Both will get your student prepared to navigate life.
+There is the education in the classroom, the virtual classroom, and the education outside of the classroom.
+All will get your student prepared to navigate life.
 Learning how to manage conflict and to advocate for oneself is part of the overall education.
 Also, participating in extracurricular activities helps one to manage time, organize the schedule and take on different roles and leadership positions, set priorities and ultimately prepare for the work world.